Complaint Against An Officer

 How thoroughly will you really investigate?

 Very thoroughly.
 As a police department, we need the trust of the community to do our job.
 We want to find out if/where we made our mistake.
 If the conduct was lawful and proper, then we want to explain that to the complainant.
-If it wasn’t, we’ll address it with the officer through the progressive disciplinary process per the relevant Waterville Township Police Department policy, and/or legal action.
+If it wasn’t, we’ll address it with the officer through the progressive disciplinary process per the Waterville Township Police Department policy, and/or legal action.
 Additionally, if a person intentionally makes a FALSE compliant, we want to find out and take appropriate legal action.
+All complaints against the Police Department, or any of its employees, shall be completely investigated within a reasonable time period and generally, within sixty (60) days from the date of the filing of the complaint.
+The Chief of Police may, on a case-by-case basis, grant an extension to this time limit at his/her discretion, based on extenuating circumstances.

 Could I get in trouble for complaining?